juntae9926/kd_icd/README.md

 # Self-supervised Knowledge Distillation using Dynamic Memory Bank for Image Copy Detection.
-Implementation of "Self-supervised Knowledge Distillation using Dynamic Memory Bank for Image Copy Detection" that is Juntae's Masters Thesis
+Implementation of "Self-supervised Knowledge Distillation using Dynamic Memory Bank for Image Copy Detection" which is Juntae's Masters Thesis

-This repository contains strong SSCD baseline implementation.
+This repository contains SSCD baseline implementation.
 "[A Self-Supervised Descriptor for Image Copy Detection](https://cvpr2022.thecvf.com/)[CVPR 2022]".

 ## About this codebase